 Participation in the PROMISE program can lead to a career in science.
 But it also serves as an effort to give the community a look at what Sanford Research is accomplishing.

-“Part of our mission is providing education with additional science education outreach,” said Kara McCormick, PROMISE program director.
+“Part of our mission is providing education with additional science education outreach,” said Kara McCormick, Research Communications and Outreach Director.
 “In addition to the PROMISE Scholars program, we’ve created a platform that allows our researchers to routinely share with the community their experiences and the work they’re doing.”

 That includes visits to schools, allowing visitors to the labs and lending equipment to schools that enable classrooms to conduct experiments similar to what takes place in a Sanford Research lab.